Project-Counter/cop5/source/04-reports/02-database-reports.rst

 Report Header
 """""""""""""

-The table below shows the header details for the Database Master Report and its Standard Views.
+The table below shows the header details for the Database Report and its Standard Views.
 For the tabular reports, elements MUST appear in the exact order shown, and spelling, casing, and punctuation of labels (Column A) and fixed data elements such as report names (Column B) MUST match exactly.
 The JSON version of the report MUST comply with the Report_Header definition in the COUNTER_SUSHI API Specification (see :numref:`sushi` below).
 Entries in the table appearing in italics describe the values to include.

-Table 4.e (below): Header for Database Master Report and Standard Views
+Table 4.e (below): Header for Database Report and Standard Views of the Database Report

 .. only:: latex